Before you can get new (and much-needed) membership management software, you must convince your board to make the investment.

-If you anticipate that your budget request will include funds for hiring project management, business analysis, selection, and/or implementation consultants, this might be a good time to discuss the benefits of going with professional expertise rather than relying on in-house staff to take on this workload.
+If you anticipate that your budget request will include funds for hiring project management, business analysis, selection, and/or implementation consultants, this is a good time to discuss the benefits of going with professional expertise rather than relying on in-house staff to take on this workload.

-Until you identify your requirements for a new AMS software and talk to vendors about configuration, integration, and data migration needs, you won’t be able to get a reliable estimate for your board.
-Don’t talk money with your board until you’ve identified your requirements and received proposals from AMS vendors.
+Until you identify your requirements for a new AMS system and talk to vendors about configuration, integration, and data migration needs, you won’t be able to get a reliable estimate to show the board.
+So, avoid talking about software costs with your board until you’ve identified your requirements and received proposals from vendors.
 Make sure these proposals are based on your requirements and the extent of data conversion required.

-In the meantime, you can discuss what goes into the price of an AMS project—and why you can’t provide an estimate until you know exactly what you’re going to get from each vendor.
+In the meantime, you can discuss what goes into the price of new membership software and why you can’t provide an estimate until you know exactly what you’re going to get from each vendor.